-The morning of the start of the conference we were in the coffee shop having our breakfast and noted the restaurant was full.
-We remarked there must be some other event in town to have so many people in this motel, including lots of children who we knew were not attending a Bill Gothard meeting.
+The morning of the start of the conference we were in the coffee shop having breakfast and noted the restaurant was full.
+We remarked there must be some other event in town to have so many people in the motel, including lots of children who we knew were not attending the Bill Gothard meeting.
 A couple approached our table and asked if we were attending the seminar, and we were surprised they would even suspect it.
 We were not wearing our name badges.
 They asked if they might ride with us because they had flown to Denton from Charlotte, North Carolina and did not have a vehicle.
 We got to know Gary and Virginia Cooper well over the next several days of riding back and forth together, and then having some meals together.
-We asked them how they picked us out of a large crowded restaurant, and their response was, “We saw you praying together before the meal and suspected you might be attending the seminar!”
+We asked how they picked us out of a large crowded restaurant, and their response was, “We saw you praying together before the meal and suspected you might be attending the seminar!”

-God used that “chance meeting” of the Cooper’s 2 years later when a couple who was well-known to us from El Dorado but then living in Charlotte; called me one morning.
+God used that “chance meeting” of the Cooper’s two years later when a couple who were well-known to us from El Dorado but living in Charlotte called me one morning.
 The husband tearfully told me he and his wife were having serious marital problems and were on the verge of divorce.
-He asked me in desperate tones, “Is there anything you can possibly do to help us?”
-I told him Cathy and I knew a couple in Charlotte who might help, and I would put them in touch.
+He asked in a desperate tone, “Is there anything you can possibly do to help us?”
+I told him Cathy and I knew a couple in Charlotte who might be able to help.
 I called the Cooper’s and they responded quickly by connecting with our friends and becoming a critical source for reconciliation.
 The marriage relationship of our friends was slowly stabilized with the aid of the Cooper’s, and they are still together now over thirty years later.